Klobuk: Overview

 In the Russian tradition Archbishops and Metropolitans usually wear a small jewelled cross on the front of their klobuk as a mark of their rank.
-Metropolitans wear a klobuk that is white rather than black.
+Metropolitans can wear a klobuk that is white rather than black.

 The patriarchs of Romania and Serbia also wear a white klobuk.

 The patriarchs of Moscow and Georgia wear an archaic form of klobuk that is rounded on top, and the former's is white, embroidered, and surmounted with a cross.

 Patriarchs and bishops of the Coptic Catholic and Armenian Catholic churches wear klobuks as well, although it is not a headgear worn by their Oriental Orthodox counterparts.
 Red klobuks have been worn by a Coptic Catholic patriarch, an Armenian Catholic catholicos, and a Ukrainian Catholic major archbishop after being elevated to the cardinalate.
 A purple klobuk has been used by a Ukrainian Catholic bishop.